OganBelema/CreaturesApp/README.md

 # CreaturesApp
 An app that shows a list of creatures and the food they eat as well as a screen for creatures favourited by the user.
+Credit: Raywenderlich Beginning RecyclerView course

 <a href="https://www.youtube.com/playlist?list=PLfiY83xjftUZLVNvKAX6RygVJMoLAFar6"
 target="_blank"><img src="screenshots/creature_app.png"
 alt="App demo video" width="560" height="315" border="10" /></a>

+Contains
+- Drag and drop with recyclerview for both GridLayoutManager & LinearLayoutManager
+- Swipe to delete
+- RecyclerView Item animation in relation to scroll direction
+- DiffUtil to calculate list difference
+- Multiple view types in recyclerView
+- Showing headers
+- Adding custom item decorator
+- Databinding with Recylerviews & BindingAdapters
+- Nested RecyclerView
+- Custom span size
+- Using handler icon to trigger move and drop action

 <p float="left">
   <img src="screenshots/Screenshot_1566903173.png" width="200" height="400">